 When purchasing a microscope it is important that you know what type of microscope you are looking for.

-•The only real advantage to the flat field scope is in its very high resolution and magnification capabilities.
+•The only real advantage to the compound microscope is in its very high resolution and magnification capabilities.

 Stereo and Stereo Zoom

 •This type of scope utilizes two separate optical paths.

 •This is to say that there is a separate “microscope” for each eye.
 These are inclined at a six degree angle towards each other so that the user can see a portion of the sides of the specimen as well as the top.

 •This separation of views allows us to perceive depth and see in true 3D, unlike with the flat field.

 •Stereo microscopes come in many different forms. .
 Pictured here is one of our high quality stereo zoom microscope.
 For the best and worst of this breed, please refer to our “Stereo Microscopes to Buy and to Avoid” publication.Download Flyer